Common questions when considering Google Workspace

-The Meet hardware kit comes with a set of components designed to deliver the best experience possible.
-If you would like to use third-party hubs, cables, cameras or speakermics, please check our Peripheral Qualification Programme for more details.
+The Meet hardware kits come with a set of components designed to deliver the best experience possible.
+If you would like to use third-party hubs, cables, cameras or speakermics, please check our peripheral qualification programme for more details.

 Jamboard makes collaborative creativity a possibility even when teams are spread out all over the world.
 With just a couple of taps, cast your Jam to a Meet video conference so that all participants can see ideas come to life, and even join in using the Jamboard app.

 Sheets supports cell formulae typically found in most desktop spreadsheet packages.
 These formulae can be used to create functions that manipulate data and calculate strings and numbers.

 Yes.
 Many keyboard shortcuts are available for Sheets, and they're always switched on.
 They're probably similar to many of the shortcuts that you've used before.

 Yes.
 You can convert many different file types into Sheets format.
 The original file will remain intact.

 Yes.
 The sharing settings for Forms make it easy to control who is able to view and edit your forms.

 Yes.
 Forms can handle as much data as Sheets, and Sheets can currently handle 2 million cells of data.
 That's a lot of data.